‘Avengers: Infinity War’ Is Marvel’s Nexus, But What Happens In The MCU After Crossover Culmination?

 Marvel president Kevin Feige recently told Vanity Fair that, after Avengers: Infinity War finishes its theatrical run, the company has “another 20 movies” on its docket.
 This number is not counting Ant-Man and the Wasp, Captain Marvel, the upcoming Avengers sequel, and the upcoming Spider-Man: Homecoming sequel.

-Feige also told the outlet that Avengers: Infinity War will be the “end” of the Marvel cinematic universe as we, as fans, know it.
+Feige also told the outlet that Avengers: Infinity War will be the “end” of the Marvel cinematic universe as fans know it.
 There will still be some films that feature the superheroes that we’ve come to know and love, such as the Guardians of the Galaxy sequel, a possible two-pack of Doctor Strange sequels, and some Captain Marvel sequels.

 But some outlets, like Slash Films, suggest that we will see the death of some Marvel superheroes with the new film, and that’s why it’s being considered “the end” in many ways.
 For example, Chris Evans — who plays Captain America — has already stated that he doesn’t plan on donning the Captain America suit again, so it’s entirely possible that Captain America will be the first Marvel superhero will be killed off.